 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below:

 This starter has scored a mean of 3.4 out of 5 based on 131 votes.

 This is an opportunity for students to be creative.
-After the obvious facts, which properties of the number four do the students know?
+After the obvious facts, which properties of the number eight do the students know?

 The following information is from Richard Phillips

 The following information is from Wikipedia